Irajgithub/AirBnB-Boston-Seattle/README.md

 1-	Is AirBnB more costly in Boston or Seattle, on average?
 2-	Is there pricing fluctuation over a year?
 3-	What percentage of the location providers alters price over the course of a year?
- The following links will take you to the Kaggle website where you can get the data set: https://www.kaggle.com/airbnb/boston#
+ You can find the data set as a zip file here or use the following links that will take you to the Kaggle website where you can get the data set: https://www.kaggle.com/airbnb/boston#

 https://www.kaggle.com/airbnb/seattle/data#